Instrument Control Toolbox

 Use the MATLAB Instrument Driver Editor (midedit) to view other properties and functions that allow you to configure a device.
 The tool shows all the properties and functions that the NI-SCOPE software package supports.

 Waveform information is a structure containing the timing information, number of samples, gain, and offset scaling factors for acquiring a waveform from the scope.
-For the purpose of this example, we are acquiring 1024 samples at a sampling rate of 0.1 seconds.
+Memory will be preallocated for the waveform information structure for each channel.

 Delete the MATLAB Instrument Object.